Overview of the Examples

 - Delayed or improper recovery procedures from loss of directional control can result in prolonged recovery, risking further altitude loss and loss of control; maintain proficiency in single-engine operations and follow AFM/POH procedures.

-Flying Over Terrain that Exceeds the Single Engine Service Ceiling
+Flying Over Terrain that Exceeds the Single-Engine Service Ceiling

 - Engine failure over high terrain can result in an inability to maintain altitude, mandatory drift down, and risk of CFIT; plan routes considering the single-engine service ceiling.